How To Get Better Sleep Naturally

 5. Try natural sedatives.

-and nervous tension are a real issue for you and you struggle with falling or staying asleep, try some natural sedatives before using pharmaceutical drugs that can have side effects and cause addiction.
+Lastly, if insomnia and nervous tension are a real issue for you and you struggle with falling or staying asleep, try some natural sedatives before using pharmaceutical drugs that can have side effects and cause addiction.
 Magnesium deficiency is a common cause of tension and difficulty falling asleep.
 Herbal teas such as chamomile and passionflower are good for mild sleep problems.
 For more severe issues, you could try (with the help of your naturopath or herbalist), stronger tinctures or tablets of valerian, Californian poppy, hops, Jamaican dogwood or ziziphus.